40tude/py-flashcards/static/md/07_fs_deep_learning.md

 Question : Deep Learning - Neural networks - What is the purpose of an activation function in a neural network?
 Answer   : To add non-linearity to the network's behavior

-Question : Deep Learning - Neural networks - Which activation function is known for being computationally efficient and allowing for backpropagation?
+Question : Deep Learning - Neural networks - Which activation function is known for being computationally efficient and allowing for back propagation?
 Answer   : ReLu

 Question : Deep Learning - Neural networks - What is the disadvantage of the ReLu activation function?